Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PkozY8_q-LE,300.84,338.16.md

 ### Transcript

 > I try to upload my art everywhere, so everyone will see.. but.. no one ever does.
 My main social media is Instagram.
-What I upload is also my personal style, so it doesn't really look like the art in the game i guess.
-But, yeah Even though i have my own styles, i also can jump into other ones, but... it's not my favorite thing.
+What I upload is also my personal style, so it doesn't really look like the art in the game I guess.
+But, yeah Even though I have my own styles, I also can jump into other ones, but... it's not my favorite thing.
 Yes..?
 Now it sounds like a hate my job.
-If i was to choose whatever i could draw, it would be like this costume drama hats and stuff.
+If I was to choose whatever I could draw, it would be like this costume drama hats and stuff.
 So if you wanna check that out, please do!
 And, what hardware do you use?